-- (a) Where the nature of the work undertaken by an employee changes, such that the majority of the work regularly performed is work of a type normally associated with a higher classification, the employee may apply to have their position reclassified to the higher classification. - (b) An application for re-grading by an employee must be made in writing. - (c) The employer must respond to the request in writing within 3 weeks, indicating whether the application is approved or denied.
+(a) Where the nature of the work undertaken by an employee changes, such that the majority of the work regularly performed is work of a type normally associated with a higher classification, the employee may apply to have their position reclassified to the higher classification.

+- (b) An application for re-grading by an employee must be made in writing. - (c) The employer must respond to the request in writing within 3 weeks, indicating whether the application is approved or denied.
 Where denied the response must provide reasons. - (d) Changes in work by themselves may not lead to a change in an employee's substantive classification.
 Factors with a bearing on the decision may include whether the changes: - (i) involve the exercise of skills, responsibility and/or autonomy normally undertaken at a higher classification; - (ii) are permanent or temporary; and/or - (iii) involve work at a higher classification or not (e.g. simply performing more work at the same classification or different work at the same classification would not qualify for re-grading)

-12.9 National Criminal History Record Check
+11.10 National Criminal History Record Check

-(a) Operators of aged care services are required to ensure staff, contractors and volunteers, who have, or are reasonably likely to have access to care recipients undergo a National Criminal History Record Check, commonly known as a Police Check.

-- (b) The employer will pay the cost of renewal of Police Checks for employees required to undergo such checks. - (c) New employees will be required to pay for their initial Police Check before commencing employment.
+- (a) It is a condition of employment that employees, contractors and volunteers, who have, or are reasonably likely to have access to care recipients undergo a National Criminal History Record Check, commonly known as a Police Check on commencement of employment and at any other time as directed by the employer. - (b) The employer will pay the cost of renewal of Police Checks for employees required to undergo such checks. - (c) New employees will be required to pay for their initial Police Check before commencing employment.

-13. PAY AND PAYMENT
+12. PAY AND PAYMENT

-13.1 Full-Time and Part-Time Employees
+12.1 Full-Time and Part-Time Employees

-- (a) The base rates of pay in the appropriate employment classification for fulltime employees and for part-time employees shall be the hourly rates of pay set out in the Table's in Schedule B to this Agreement. - (i) Notwithstanding the above, the base rate of pay for AINs will be as set out in Table 1 or 3.5% higher than the AIN rates in the Nurses Award 2010, whichever is the greater. - (ii) The base rate of pay for nurses in Table 1 is inclusive of a buy-out of one week's annual leave for all nursing classifications which equates to 1.92% of the base rate of pay. - (b) Full-Time Employees have the benefit of all of the other entitlements set out in this Agreement. - (c) Part-Time Employees have the benefit of all of the other entitlements set out in this Agreement on a pro rata basis in the same proportion as their ordinary hours of work bear to full-time hours
+- (a) The base rates of pay in the appropriate employment classification for full-time employees and for part-time employees shall be the hourly rates of pay set out in the Tables in Schedule B to this Agreement. - (i) Notwithstanding the above, the base rate of pay for AINs will be as set out in Table 1 or 3.5% higher than the AIN rates in the Nurses Award 2010, whichever is the greater. - (ii) The base rate of pay for nurses in Table 1 is inclusive of a buy-out of one week's annual leave for all nursing classifications which equates to 1.92% of the base rate of pay. - (b) Full-Time Employees have the benefit of all of the other entitlements set out in this Agreement. - (c) Part-Time Employees have the benefit of all of the other entitlements set out in this Agreement on a pro rata basis in the same proportion as their ordinary hours of work bear to full-time hours

-13.2 Casual Employees
+12.2 Casual Employees